No. 21 Oregon wins opener against Florida A&M, 80-45

 EUGENE, Ore.
-(AP)N’Faly Dante had 16 points and 10 rebounds as No. 21 Oregon opened with an 80-45 victory Monday night over Florida A&M.
+(AP)N’Faly Dante had 16 points and 10 rebounds as No. 21 Oregon opened the season with an 80-45 victory Monday night over Florida A&M.

-Keeshawn Barthelemy added 13 points for the Ducks, ranked to begin the season for the ninth straight year.
+Keeshawn Barthelemy added 13 points for the Ducks, who are ranked to start the season for the ninth straight year.
+Oregon led by as many as 36 in the second half.

 Dante, guard Will Richardson and forward Quincy Guerrier are all returning starters for the Ducks, who finished last season 20-15 overall.